appwebtech/mchuzi/README.md

 This technology is very versatile and thus wouldn't require someone to hire separately a Front-end and a Back-end developer for the same job.

-It's important however to note that even though the skeleton of the page is on rails, the styling is done with CSS3.
+It's important however to note that even though the skeleton of the project is on rails, the styling is done with CSS3.
 HTML5 has been used a lot in the index page and in order to render the styling like buttons, etc, Bootstrap has been used.

 There are no downloadable files for Bootstrap in Rails or a CMS script to link online.
 What I did is;